 Simple steps to spruce up your website

-Think that your site looks tired, cramped and cluttered?
+Think that your site looks tired, cramped, and cluttered?
 You’re not alone.
-Design trends have changed significantly over the last few years, and many sites are starting to look like they were designed in the last century.
+Website design trends have changed significantly over the last few years, and many sites are starting to look like they were designed in the last century.
 Older sites look cramped, with all content “above the fold”, long-winded sales messages written in unreadable fonts, and they’ve not kept up with the move to mobile.

 Creating a business case for a full redesign can be tricky, but most of these problems are easy to solve.
-We’ve put together some simple ideas that you can implement today to make your website feel fresh and modern without spending £1000s.
+Versantus is a leading web development agency, and we've put together some simple web design ideas to make your website feel fresh and modern without spending £1000s.